The 10 most underused Medicare codes in primary care

 The bigger picture

-None of these codes are magic bullets, and none are “free money.”
-Every one comes with documentation requirements, supervision rules, time thresholds or workflow changes.
+None of these codes is a magic bullet, and none is “free money.”
+Each one comes with documentation requirements, supervision rules, time thresholds and/or workflow changes.
 But together, they represent something important: a way to align how primary care is paid with what primary care actually does.

 For practices already stretched thin, the path forward is incremental.
-Pick one or two of these code families that fit your patient population — depression screening, TCM, CCM, cognitive assessment or behavioral health integration are often good starting points — and build reliable workflows around them.
+Pick one or two of these code families that fit your patient population — depression screening, transitional care management, chronic care management, cognitive assessment and behavioral health integration are good starting points — and build reliable workflows around them.

 Once the team sees that the work is sustainable and compliant, you can decide whether to expand.